TheDutchSelection/dockerfiles/README.md

 # Public Dockerfiles
-This are all The Dutch Selection public dockerfiles.
+These are the The Dutch Selection public dockerfiles.